rAdvirtua/context-aware-ensemble/README.md

     ```

 4.  **Usage:**
-    * Launch the web interface.
-    * Click "Analyze Market Now" to trigger the live data fetch and inference pipeline.
+    * **Live Analysis:** Click "Analyze Market Now" to trigger the live data fetch and inference pipeline.
-    * View the generated signal and underlying metrics.
+    * **Retraining:** Open the sidebar and click "Retrain AI Brain" to fine-tune the model on the latest market data.

 ## File Structure

-* `app.py`: The main Streamlit application containing the frontend and inference logic.
+* `app.py`: The main Streamlit application containing the frontend, inference logic, and retraining module.
+* `sp500_screener.py`: A standalone script to scan the Top 50 S&P 500 stocks for individual opportunities.
 * `hybrid_model.pth`: Pre-trained PyTorch model weights.
 * `scaler.pkl`: Scikit-learn scaler for data normalization.
 * `model_config.json`: Hyperparameter configuration file.

 ## Disclaimer

 **This is a research project, not financial advice.** The model outputs are probabilistic predictions based on historical data.
 Algorithmic trading involves significant risk of capital loss.
+The "Implied Sentiment" logic is a proxy approximation and may not reflect actual historical news events perfectly.
 Always perform your own due diligence before investing.